• Skip to primary navigation

 Having this component in the new PSW program ensures you gain the skills, knowledge base and both practical and theoretical education to obtain an entry-level position in a multitude of settings.

-Upon completion of a PSW program that follows the new educational standard, you will also gain the ability to develop efficient and collaborative working relationships with your colleagues while ensuring the highest standards of care.
+Upon completion of a PSW program that follows the new educational standards, you will also gain the ability to develop efficient and collaborative working relationships with your colleagues while ensuring the highest standards of care.

 LEARNING OUTCOMES